 COVID-19 vaccines are highly effective.

 Each of the three COVID-19 vaccines available in the U.S. is proven to be highly effective at preventing COVID-19, especially severe disease.
-You should not wait for a specific vaccine—take the first vaccine that is offered to you!
+All three vaccines will be available at Pitt’s vaccine clinic in Nordenberg Hall every Wednesday and Thursday throughout the summer.

 COVID-19 vaccines allow you to do more.

-Once you have been fully vaccinated—meaning, at least two weeks have passed since your second dose of the Pfizer or Moderna vaccine or a single dose of the Johnson & Johnson vaccine—you can start doing more in your own life, including gathering indoors with other fully vaccinated people without wearing a mask.
-Based on your living circumstances, you may also be able to gather indoors with unvaccinated people from one other household without masks, provided those individuals do not have increased risk for severe illness from COVID-19.
+Once you have been fully vaccinated—meaning, at least two weeks have passed since your second dose of the Pfizer or Moderna vaccine or a single dose of the Johnson & Johnson vaccine—you can start doing more in your own life, including going maskless in certain settings.

 COVID-19 vaccines will help to end the pandemic.

 Ending the pandemic requires all of us to use every tool available to us.
-That means we must all wear our face coverings, practice physical distancing and get vaccines if and when we are able.
+That means we must all get vaccines if and when we are able.
 More importantly, the more people who get vaccinated, the lower the circulation of COVID-19 will be—and the fewer chances the disease will have to mutate.

 COVID-19 vaccines have been rigorously tested.

 Clinical trials for all three of the vaccines included people of all races and genders.
-Tests were also conducted across a range of ages, though no vaccine is currently recommended for those under age 16.
+Tests were also conducted across a range of ages, and the Pfizer vaccine is approved for children 12 and older.

 COVID-19 vaccines protect against variants.